 There were more alleged homicides in 2015 than in any other year on record.
-Assaults in prison have risen by 34% in the space of one year.
-Assaults on staff have risen by an even greater 43%.
+Assaults in prison rose by 31% in the twelve months to the end of September 2016.
+Assaults on staff rose by an even greater 40%.

 It is not just violence against other people, however, but violence against the self.
 The rate of self-injury has more than doubled among male prisoners since 2010.
 The levels of suicide in prison are the highest since records began.

 Across the board, things are not just getting worse but the rate of deterioration is getting worse.

 If what was happening every day in prisons was happening in schools or hospitals – even just one school or hospital – there would be a public outcry.

 The state of the prisons is now a national emergency.